josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 No Republicans were even mad about it.
 None even _cared_, as far as I can tell.

-It obviously couldn't have been both a crisis, _and_ something that could simply be put off for another year or so.
-So clearly, the whole thing was yet another foul, made up just to try to make the game go their way.
+It obviously couldn't have been both a crisis, _and_ something that could simply be put off for another year or so, a can casually kicked down the road.

+So clearly, the whole thing was yet another made-up foul, to make the game go their way.

+_The rules aren't for us.
+The rules are for you._

-I honestly have my pick of literally hundreds more examples; times the goalposts shifted, the rules were different for the two sides, and the thing that was previously of crucial importance suddenly vanished from all public dialogue, or vice versa.
+I honestly have my pick of literally hundreds more examples; times the goalposts shifted, the game was different for the two sides, and the thing that was previously of crucial importance suddenly vanished from all public dialogue, or vice versa.

 "Family values" is an easy one.
 It would be frankly difficult to find a man who embodies the idea _less_ than their candidate.
 But it doesn't matter.
 The rules aren't for them.

-The term "garbage" wasn't offensive when they used it against _other_ people, but yet, it was horrifically offensive to use that word against _them_, in exactly the same way Trump's racist rhetoric wasn't offensive, but Hillary Clinton using the word "deplorables" was.
+The term "garbage" wasn't offensive when they used it against _other_ people, but yet, it was horrifically offensive to use that word against _them_ (a play familiar both for anyone who remembers 2016, and anyone who's ever experienced the [DARVO](https://en.wikipedia.org/wiki/DARVO) of an abuser).

 Republicans were anti-Russia, until Trump was pro-Russia.

 Hell, they were anti-Trump, until Trump became the path to winning at any cost.

 They were most _certainly_ against election theft, and pro-democracy…until their guy tried to steal an election.
 We won't see Harris demand that anyone goes and "finds votes" for her—but if we did, of course, that would suddenly be back to being absolutely unacceptable, after a brief hiatus that began the precise moment their team did it.

 If there were such thing as a cardinal sin for conservatives, I imagine disparaging the troops would've been it.

 That, or perhaps the proposition of abolishing the Constitution.
-But he said them both, so they stopped being gravely blasphemous and became acceptable instead.
+But he said them both, so they stopped being gravely blasphemous and immediately shifted to acceptable instead.

 Republicans don't believe felons deserve to vote, but they believe _their_ felon deserves to be in the White House.

-When it was time for Obama to appoint a Supreme Court Justice nine months from the end of his term, it was much too close, and the nominee was blocked.
-But then when it was time for Trump to do the same, mere weeks from his exit, of course, his pick went straight through.
+When it was time for Obama to appoint a Supreme Court Justice nine months from the end of his term, it was deemed much too close, and the nominee was blocked.
+But then, when Trump appointed one only _four_ months from leaving office, his pick went straight through, no questions asked.

 They're so pro-shifting-goalposts they even got that same Supreme Court to declare that there _aren't goalposts_ for the President.